brendanzab/language-garden/scraps/README.md

   Using laziness to patch up a data structure after-the-fact in a single traversal, without using mutable references.
 - [**misc_clowns_and_jokers.ml**](./misc_clowns_and_jokers.ml):
-  Genralised derivatives of data structures and tail-recursive transformations.
+  Generalised derivatives of data structures and tail-recursive transformations.
 - [**misc_effects_build_system.ml**](./misc_effects_build_system.ml):
   Memoized build system using OCaml 5’s algebraic effects and handlers.
 - [**misc_effects_come_from.ml**](./misc_effects_come_from.ml):